 Minimum Order Quantity - MOQ is the inverse of EOQ as it seeks the lowest amount of unit volume for inventory due to its limited demand.
 It's common for products that cost more to manufacture to have a smaller MOQ than lower-cost items.
 This equation might be applied to niche items with minimal demand.

-Dropshipping - This popular third-party shipping method is used by online businesses that mostly showcase merchandise digitally and handle online transactions for orders that are fulfilled by another entity such as the manufacturer.
+Dropshipping - This popular third-party shipping method is used by online businesses that mostly showcase merchandise digitally and handle online transactions for orders fulfilled by another entity such as the manufacturer.
 Dropshipping is an attractive fulfillment method due to its low risk for entrepreneurs who mainly need to maintain a low-cost website that generates leads.

 Safety Stock Inventory - This method provides a surplus of products when needed to meet demand.
 It's used during a shortage or when an item is expected to sell well.
 Wholesalers may use this method to offset incorrect forecasting or unexpected shifts in demand.

 Perpetual Inventory Management - This basic inventory method involves counting shipped units as they come in.
-It's the most commonly-used inventory method because it can be done either digitally or with pen and paper.
+It's the most commonly-used inventory method because it can be done digitally or with pen and paper.

 Batch Tracking - Putting various similar items in a group called a batch is commonly used for quality control purposes in inventory.
 It's ideal for monitoring when inventory items expire or identifying defects within the same batch.